 Forerunners of post-modernism?
 Naw, that term’s been worn out and made more meaningless than an ex-sorority skank.
-Attempts to define post-modernism start out defensive and trend downhill from that point.
 Dan started on a high NY bluff and never declined in quality – only in popular relevance to a world moving on to the freshest flavors of the month.
 Post-modern sounds like an apology for what came after.
 Dan offer no apologies, and, well, they needn’t.

-Donald Fagen and Walter Becker fashioned pop-rock in their own image with musical sophistication, wit, irony, and other sensibilities that are still relevant in the larger picture.
-There’s also the neat paradox of them being jazz fans who adapted some of that harmonic language but not its improvisational immediacy – apart from certain solos by Shorter, Woods, Carlton, et al. Anyway, reassessing the Dan catalog for this endeavor reaffirmed why both of us have enjoyed their music for so long.
+Donald Fagen and Walter Becker fashioned rock in their own image with musical sophistication, wit, irony, and other sensibilities that are still relevant in the larger picture.
+There’s also the neat paradox of them being jazz fans who adapted some of that harmonic language but not its improvisational immediacy – apart from certain solos by Shorter, Woods, Carlton, et al. Anyway, reassessing Steely Dan for this endeavor reaffirmed why both of us have enjoyed their music for so long.

 CM: There was little question of “Aja” claiming first place.
 Not many artists could conceive of a piece like this, a dynamic uber-ballad where friendly vocals link bold chord shifts, angular motifs are given prog-like reprises, and a top soloist elevates an already expansive bridge.
 Uniting all of that is a mood as rich as Steely Dan ever conjured.
 Impeccably performed and recorded, too.
 A true meisterwerk.

-TG: “Up on the hill / People never stare / They just don’t care.”
-The people do eventually stare, and hills come into play in quite a few other SD lyrics, but more on that later.
-For now, I’d just like to state that I wish they’d had Mr. Shorter come back at the end and blow that shit out of the water (again).
-That wish aside, this might be the perfect SD track.
-You have the lyric to which can be attributed multiple meanings, time shifts, apropos instrumental elements, the grand build to Wayne’s exquisite sax solo, oh my Gadd – those awesome drums, and the descent back into that particular Steely elan.
+TG: This might be the perfect SD track.
+You have the lyric to which can be attributed multiple meanings, time shifts, apropos instrumental elements, the grand build to Wayne’s exquisite sax solo, those awesome drums, and the descent back into Steely elan.

 TG: So, what is the Steel-elan (besides a bad pun)?
-It’s Becker and Fagen’s notebook full of misfits, miscreants, malingerers, malcontents and ne’er-do-wells who spring to life against evocative musical backdrops which may or may not reflect the narrative tone of the lyrics.
-It’s an often-cynical and definitely off-kilter worldview set to the smoothest and best jazz-rock you’d ever want to hear.
-Oh, and “Kid Charlemagne” is about a drug cooker trying to get the hell out of Dodge while the band cooks up their own funky recipe and drops licks like hits of acid for your ear canals.
+It’s Becker and Fagen’s notebook full of misfits, miscreants, malingerers, malcontents, and ne’er-do-wells who spring to life against musical backdrops which may or may not reflect the lyrics.
+It’s an often-cynical and definitely off-kilter worldview set to the best jazz-rock you’d ever want to hear.
+Oh, and “Kid Charlemagne” is about a drug cooker trying to get the hell out of Dodge while the band cooks up their own funky recipe and drops hits of acid for your ear canals.